A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Introduction: Scholze's fiber product conjecture

-Let $\mathbb{X}/k$ be a formal $p$-divisible group of height two and dimension one.
-Such a $p$-divisible group is unique up to isomorphisms.
-Let $D_p$ be the non-split quaternion algebra over $\Q_p$ and $D$ be the endomorphism ring of a supersingular elliptic curve over $k$, tensored with $\Q$.
-This is a division algebra of dimension four over $\Q$ whose $p$-adic completion is $D_p$.
-We consider the special fiber $S_{K,k}$ of the integral model of the modular curve over $\Z_p$.
-For any $b\in B(\GL_2,\mu)$, $\mathrm{Ig}^b$ is the corresponding Igusa variety, which is a perfect $k$-scheme.
-We denote by $\overline{\mathrm{Ig}^{b,\diamond}}$ the canonical compactification of the v-sheaf attached to $\mathrm{Ig}^b$ towards $\Spd k$.
-Also let $\mathcal{BC}(\CO(1))$ denote the Banach-Colmez space as in \cite[II]{FS} that sends a perfectoid space $S$ to the global sections of $\CO(1)$ on the relative Fargues-Fontaine curve $X_S$.

-We list on the next page descriptions of the Newton strata on each object appearing in the cartesian diagram, as well as their corresponding invariants.
-In the table, we use $S_{K,k}^b$ to denote the usual Newton strata on the special fiber of the schematic Shimura variety over $k$; and $\Shi_{K^p}^{\circ,b}$ denotes the Newton strata on the good reduction locus of the diamond Shimura variety with infinite level at $p$, which is defined by pulling back the Newton stratification on $\Bun_G$.
-We caution the reader that latter is not the same as the stratification on $\Shi_{K^p}^{\circ}$, defined by pulling back that on $S_{K,k}^b$ using the specialization map.
+Let $\mathbb{X}/k$ be the unique (up to isomorphisms) formal $p$-divisible group of height two and dimension one.
+Let $D_p$ be the nonsplit quaternion algebra over $\Q_p$ and $D$ be the endomorphism ring of a supersingular elliptic curve over $k$, tensored with $\Q$.
+This is a division $\Q$-algebra with $p$-adic completion $D_p$.
+Consider the special fiber $S_{K,k}$ of the integral model of the modular curve over $\Z_p$.
+We write $S_{K,k}^b$ for the usual Newton strata on $S_{K,k}$ and write $\Shi_{K^p}^{\circ,b}$ for the Newton strata on the good reduction locus on the infinite $p$-level diamond Shimura variety, defined by pullback from $\Bun_G$.
+We caution the reader that latter is not the same as the strata on $\Shi_{K^p}^{\circ}$ obtained by pullback from $S_{K,k}^b$ along the specialization map.
 They agree on rank one points but not in general.
-Thus our notation here deviates from \cite[3]{CS17}.
-In the last row of the table, we use $\overline{\Igs_{K^p}^{\circ,b}}$ to denote the canonical compactification of the stratum on $\Igs_{K^p}^\circ$ labelled by $b$ towards $\Bun_G$, c.f. the notation in \ref{StratumGoodReductionLocus}.
+Thus our notation deviates from \cite[Section 3]{CS17}.